dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 as a compatibility alias for scripts that already passed it during migration.

 Default sidecar submissions are built from resolved runtime context and `RunRequest`, not `config.ARGS`.
-Foreground execution and `config.ARGS` remain supported only as explicit compatibility surfaces.
-Use `--foreground` on the CLI or `Options.use_sidecar = False` in API code when an operator needs the queue-free foreground runtime for rollback or platform recovery.
+Foreground execution and `config.ARGS` are deprecated explicit compatibility surfaces.
+Use `--foreground` on the CLI or `Options.use_sidecar = False` in API code only when an operator needs the queue-free foreground runtime for rollback or platform recovery during the release window.
+Opt-out callers receive a `FutureWarning`.
 New orchestration behavior should be expressed as `RunRequest` payloads, Temporal workflows, and Temporal activities.
-Removing foreground compatibility is a later deprecation step and requires a separate release note, migration window, and rollback plan.
+Foreground is not a long-term supported execution model and is eligible for removal after the documented release window and final release note.

 The base package install includes the Temporal Python SDK because sidecar job submission, job inspection, and workers are the default runtime surface: